Adafruit QT Py RP2040

 What can you pop into the QT port?
 How about OLEDs!
 Inertial Measurment Units!
 Sensors a-plenty.
 All plug-and-play thanks to the innovative chainable design: SparkFun Qwiic-compatible STEMMA QT connectors for the I2C bus so you don't even need to solder.
 Just plug in a compatible cable and attach it to your MCU of choice, and you’re ready to load up some software and measure some light.

-At the time of launch, there is no Arduino core support for the chip on this board.
-There is great C/C++ support, an official MicroPython port, and a CircuitPython port!
+There is great C/C++ support, unofficial (but really good) Arduino support, an official MicroPython port, and a CircuitPython port!
 We of course recommend CircuitPython because we think it's the easiest way to get started and it has support with most of our drivers, displays, sensors, and more, supported out of the box so you can follow along with our CircuitPython projects and tutorials.

 QT Py RP2040 Specifications